oldham123/cfa_level_iii/_readings/Reading 35 Execution of Portfolio Decisions.md

     - Achieves the market price, but incurs higher administrative costs and possibly causes front-running
   - *Low-cost-whatever-the-liquidity*
     - Prioritises minimal trading costs, but leads to uncertain, and possibly unfavourable timing of the trade
+      - Momentum markets can be problematic for these traders, because the moment of prices in a prevailing direction means that the price on a limit order may never be reached, with orders going unfilled

 - **Algorithmic trading** is automated trading with the objective of minimising trade costs, and comes in three main forms:
   - *Logical participation*